containerbuildsystem/atomic-reactor/docs/build_json.md

  * provider_params - dict, optional, extra parameters that may be different across providers
   * git_commit - string, allowed for `git` source, git commit to checkout
  * image - string, tag for built image
- * parent_registry - string, optional, registry to pull base image from
  * target_registries - list of strings, optional, registries where built image should be pushed
  * prebuild_plugins - list of dicts, optional
   * list of plugins which are executed prior to build, order _matters_!
-In this case, first there is generated yum repo for koji f22 tag and then it is injected into dockerfile
+First plugin pulls base image from the given registry (optional).
+The second plugin generates yum repo for koji f22 tag and the third injects it into dockerfile.
  * prepublish_plugins - list of dicts, optional
   * these plugins are executed after the prebuild plugins but before the image is pushed to the registry
  * postbuild_plugins - list of dicts, optional